obonaventure/cnp3/book/application/principles.rst

 The client-server model was the first model to be used to develop networked applications.
 This model comes naturally from the mainframes and minicomputers that were the only networked computers used until the 1980s.
 A minicomputer_ is a multi-user system that is used by tens or more users at the same time.
 Each user interacts with the minicomputer by using a terminal.
 Those terminals, were mainly a screen, a keyboard and a cable directly connected to the minicomputer.

 There are various types of servers as well as various types of clients.
 A web server provides information in response to the query sent by its clients.
 A print server prints documents sent as queries by the client.
 An email server will forward towards their recipient the email messages sent as queries while a music server will deliver the music requested by the client.
-From the viewpoint of the application developer, the client and the server applications directly exchange messages (the horizontal arrows labelles `Queries` and `Responses` in the above figure), but in practice these messages are exchanged thanks to the underlying layers (the vertical arrows in the above figure).
+From the viewpoint of the application developer, the client and the server applications directly exchange messages (the horizontal arrows labelled `Queries` and `Responses` in the above figure), but in practice these messages are exchanged thanks to the underlying layers (the vertical arrows in the above figure).
 In this chapter, we focus on these horizontal exchanges of messages.

 Networked applications do not exchange random messages.
 In order to ensure that the server is able to understand the queries sent by a client, and also that the client is able to understand the responses sent by the server, they must both agree on a set of syntactical and semantic rules.
 These rules define the format of the messages exchanged as well as their ordering.
 This set of rules is called an application-level `protocol`.